-9. Influential scholars such as Aniruddh Patel (in Music, Language, and the Brain) and Steven Mithen (in The Singing Neanderthals) have also used music's relation to the natural world to tackle human origins.
-A landmark study The Origins of Music, published by MIT Press, brings together scientists and musicologists to convene around the same question.
-See Brown, Merker, and Wallin, Origins of Music.
-Among many others, see also Tierney, Russo, and Patel, "Motor Origins"; Lattenkamp and Vernes, "Vocal Learning"; Tyack, "Taxonomy for Vocal Learning."
+11 Influential scholars such as Aniruddh Patel Music, Language and the Brain and Steven Mithen The Singing Neanderthals have also used music's relation to the natural world to tackle human origins.
+A landmark study The Origins of Music published by MIT Press brings together scientists and musicologists to convene around the same question.
+See also Tierney, Russo and Patel "The Motor Origins"; Lattenkamp and Vernes "Vocal Learning"; Tyack "A Taxonomy," amongst many.